Can I Remove the Doors Between My House and Conservatory?

 The Problem with Older Conservatories

 Traditional conservatories built 15-20+ years ago often have poor thermal performance.
-Single glazing or basic double glazing, polycarbonate roofs, and minimal insulation mean they lose heat rapidly in winter and overheat in summer.
-Opening these spaces to your main living area would create significant problems.
+Single glazing, polycarbonate roofs, and minimal insulation mean they lose heat rapidly.

 The Solution: High-Performance Glazing